scristobal/blog/src/content/blog/trunk-action.md

 ---
 title: The simplest GitHub action to deploy Trunk applications
-description: No need to deploy from a branch on a separate workflow.
+description: How to deploy Trunk applications directly using GitHub actions.
+No need to deploy from a branch on a separate workflow.
 publication: 09-23-2023
 ---
 ## Introduction